 In the center of all this, there is a “library browse” knob which allows you to browse for the next track.
 This is ideal for browsing for tracks without using your laptop’s pad or computer mouse.

 Below that lies the master gain button which controls the volume of the speakers/headphones.
 That is also done with the help of the cue mix and cue gain buttons which control where you hear your music from (balance the speaker/headphone volume ratio).

-On the bottom of the mixer there are VU meters for each channel which help you set the right levels of your mix.
+On the bottom of the mixer, there are VU meters for each channel that help you set the right levels of your mix.
 This is handy to have as it prevents audio clipping which can damage your gear.

 The Software Part